alaindet/learn-go/courses/lets-go/notes/servermux.md

 ## HTTP Headers

-- Go automatically populates these headers in the response
+- Go automatically populates these three headers in the response
   - `Date`
   - `Content-Length`
   - `Content-Type` This is performed via `http.DetectContentType()` and if no valid content type is detected, `Content-Type: application/octet-stream` is used as default